 The Mount Hopeful Wind Farm is a large-scale renewable energy Project proposed in Central Queensland, within the Rockhampton and Banana Shire areas.
 It is located 13 km southeast of Mount Morgan and is situated within the localities of Bajool and Ulogie (refer to Figure 1.1).
-The Project will be developed on 17 freehold land parcels and will also utilise a number of local road reserves and a small portion of an adjacent land parcel, having a combined area of approximately 16,975.8 hectares (ha).
+The Project will be developed on 17 freehold land parcels and will also utilise a number of local road reserves and a small portion of an adjacent land parcel, having a combined area of approximately 16,976 hectares (ha).
 These areas are collectively referred to herein as the 'Study Area'.

 The Project involves the development of a wind farm that contains 63 wind turbine generators (WTGs), gravel capped roads and ancillary infrastructure including up to ten temporary and ten permanent wind monitoring masts, substations, battery energy storage systems (BESS), a temporary worker's accommodation camp, temporary construction compound/laydown areas, high voltage (275 kV) overhead powerlines, as well as underground and/or overhead power and communication cables.
 The Project includes an access road corridor which would involve upgrades to approximately 30 km of existing road between the Burnett Highway at Dixalea and Glengowan Road to ensure the safe transportation of Project infrastructure.
+Access to the switching station is also required from South Ulam Road.
 The Project is expected to have a maximum generation capacity of approximately 400 megawatts (MW).